spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/marketplace-merchant-portal-core-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-Marketplace MerchantPortal Core enables server configuration and the basic functionality of the Merchant Portal application such as security login, GUI tables, dashboard etc. Merchant Portal and Back-office are different applications with different entry points, bootstraps, and possibility to register application plugins, configuring of application base URLs, debugging etc.
+Marketplace Merchant Portal Core enables server configuration and the basic functionality of the Merchant Portal application such as security login, GUI tables, dashboard etc. Merchant Portal and Back-office are different applications with different entry points, bootstraps, and possibility to register application plugins, configuring of application base URLs, debugging etc.

+{% info_block warningBox "User documentation" %}

+To learn more about Marketplace Application, see [Marketplace Application Composition](/docs/marketplace/dev/architecture-overview/marketplace-application-composition.html).

+{% endinfo_block %}

 Possibility to login and logout in Merchant Portal is provided by ``SecurityMerchantPortalGui`` module which provides ``MerchantUserSecurityPlugin`` extending security service with Merchant Portal firewall.

-GuiTable is a part of Spryker infrastructure to support projects with rendering GuiTable frontend component which allows to display data as tables as well as searching by table items, filtering, sorting, various interaction with table rows.
-GuiTables are widely used in Marketplace Merchant Portal for displaying of Orders, Offers, Products etc.
-Based on the provided configuration GuiTable frontend component knows how to draw the table itself, where to go for the data and how to interpret the provided data.

 ## Module dependency graph